sunnyvale-academy/SNY.RHT.OKD.01.01.00/labs/10-ImageStream/README.md

 Tag python:3.6 set to import docker.io/python:3.6.0 periodically.
 ```

-This will inform the system that this particular Image Stream Tag should be periodically checked for updates.
+This will inform the system that this particular ImageStream Tag should be periodically checked for updates.
 Currently, this period is a cluster-wide setting, and by default, it is set to 15 minutes.

-Only an Image Stream Tag pointing to an external docker registry can be periodically checked for updates.
+Only an ImageStream Tag pointing to an external docker registry can be periodically checked for updates.

 To remove the periodical check, re-run above command but omit the `--scheduled` flag.
 This will reset its behavior to default.

 ## Remove a tag from ImageStream

-Eventually, you will want to remove old tags from your Image Stream, and yet again we are going to use `oc tag` for that particular use case:
+Eventually, you will want to remove old tags from your ImageStream, and yet again we are going to use `oc tag` for that particular use case:

 ```console
 $ oc tag -d python:3.5